garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 Funny to see *Emmanuel* translated (*Immanuel*).
 Proper nouns cause many headaches for MT. *quinquennat* looks very out of place.
 I translated it as *5-year term*.

-My translation (maybe not entirely precise due to my ignorance of French political life): *The outline of this seminal reform for Emmanuel Macron's 5-year term is now set after a final arbitration meeting between the President of the Republic and and his Prime Minister, Edouard Philippe on Sunday 28 May.*
+My translation (maybe incorrect due to my ignorance of French political life): *The outline of this seminal reform for Emmanuel Macron's 5-year term is now set after a final arbitration meeting between the President of the Republic and and his Prime Minister, Edouard Philippe on Sunday 28 May.*

 ### Example 5